memeruiz/usbtv007/README.md

 mplayer tv:// -tv device=/dev/video0

+(remember to replace "/dev/video0" with your v4l2loopback device)

 This driver is extremely experimental, code is ugly and full of debugging prints: this code was made to investigate the usb protocol of this device.
 Hopefully me or somebody else will use this to make a kernel driver.

-Python was used to make program.
-Performance is not the best, I guess it may be possible to improve it.
+Python was used to make this program.
+Performance is not the best (not necessary python's fault), I guess it may be possible to improve it.
 In my computer (Core i5-2500T) it consumes 70% of one of the processor threads (very bad).

 Features: